Amy E. Armstrong, Archivist

 Hildebrand manages the operations of the Book Cataloging Department and contributes to Ransom Center curatorial efforts.

 Inhofe is a sophomore at The University of Texas at Austin, double majoring in Plan II and International Relations and Global Studies.

 Johnson has been with the Ransom Center since 1974.
 He has cataloged a number of collections over the years, both older books and currents, and he now serves in catalog maintenance and is part of the acquisitions team.

 Johnsen is a senior at The University of Texas at Austin majoring in English and Philosophy.
 Her focus is on the influence of eighteenth-century British moral philosophy on the gothic novel.

-Elon Lang, Archivist
+Elon Lang, former Archivist

 Lang is a lecturer in The University of Texas at Austin’s College of Liberal Arts Humanities programs and part-time project archivist in the archives and visual materials cataloging department at the Ransom Center.
 He has a PhD in Medieval English Literature from Washington University in St. Louis, with a background in medieval and early modern English paleography and interests in digital editing and collaborative publication.
 He has been employed to assist in the processing of the Carl H. Pforzheimer collection of English manuscripts from 2012–2014.

-Christine Lee, Director of Marketing
+Christine Lee, former Director of Marketing

 Lee manages marketing and membership initiatives at the Ransom Center, which includes branding, graphic design, advertising, and promotional partnerships.
 She also assists with the visitor services volunteer program.